Utah

 “Telemedicine services” means telehealth services including:

-• Uses asynchronous store and forward transfer; or
+• uses asynchronous store and forward transfer or synchronous interaction; and

 “Teledentistry” means the practice of dentistry using synchronous or asynchronous technology.